guilhermedelucas/autocomplete-challenge/README.md

-# guilhermedelucas-quandoo-challenge
+# guilhermedelucas-autocomplete-challenge

-Website using Spotify API, to develop the Quandoo Autocomplete Challenge.
+Website using Spotify API, to develop Autocomplete Challenge.
 Search for your favorite artist, click and redirect to Spotify artist page.

 #Features: